 Whelp, as it turns out, my “no flat tire” luck has finally run out, haha… I had THREE flat tires in the span of 5 days recently, and I couldn’t be more grateful to Stephannie and the staff at Halcyon Bike Shop in Nashville, TN for the maintenance and repair class they gave me before beginning.
 Each flat was quickly and successfully patched and I’m still using my original tubes!

-On Tuesday, June 27th, the most amazing early birthday present in the world awaited me at the Brook’s Cafe in the tiny town of Sonora, KY.
+On Tuesday, June 27th, the most amazing early birthday present in the world was awaiting me at the Brook’s Café in the tiny town of Sonora, KY.
 My PARENTS!!!
 My amazing, wonderful, loving parents.
 My biggest fans.
 My heart.
 I was completely taken by surprise!!
-Everyone knew except for me!!

 Thank you all so much for the birthday wishes!!
 I celebrated my 34th birthday on July 1st (Saturday), and the week has been full of surprises!!
 I spent the day cycling 43 miles from Falls of Rough, KY into a town called Utica, KY, then slept at a Volunteer Fire Station.

 This journey seems surreal some days.
-There’s no quick fix to any method of self help.
-Consciously taking small steps in the right direction will slowly begin creating a peace inside, accompanied by subtle results that might go unnoticed at first.
-Big changes that happen gradually tend to be more successful and sustainable.
+There’s no quick fix to any method of sustainable self help.
+Consciously taking small steps in the right direction will slowly create a divide between you and your demons.
+A calm begins to build inside, accompanied by subtle results that might go unnoticed at first.
 There’ll be exciting little realizations throughout the process that feel almost like a dream.
 As I look at the beauty around me, listen to my tires tread the pavement, feel my legs burn and the sun hit my back, I realize this is actually happening.
 I didn’t just talk about it… It’s really my reality! 🙂 I’m being patient and trusting the process, but I’m anxious to feel the real healing begin.
 Maybe it already has…

-July 2nd in Dixon, KY marks the 1,000 mile mark… My goal?
-Cycle the next 1,000 miles in under 25 days.
-As the elevation flattens, I can’t wait to discover and tackle the new challenges that await.
+July 2nd in Dixon, KY marks the 1,000 mile mark… As the elevation flattens, I can’t wait to discover and tackle the new challenges that await.
 I believe taking the inclines out of the equation will allow for more energy to explore my mind while cycling.
 Get lost in my own thoughts.
 I’ll be honest.
 The most treacherous terrain I’ve traveled through is my own mind, but it’s time to get unguarded and let this journey do it’s job.

 // NOTHING FOLLOWS //